Rose Ryal

+Description

-The Rose Ryal, so called because the rose appearing on the reverse, was introduced during James I's second coinage (1604-1619).
+The Rose Ryal, so called because of the rose appearing on the reverse, was introduced during James I's second coinage (1604-1619).
 The design of this first issue shows on the obverse the king enthroned with a portcullis beneath his feet, surrounded by the legend IACOBUS DG MAG BRIT FRAN ET HIBER REX ("James, by the grace of God, of Great Britain, France and Ireland King").
 The reverse shows the royal arms over a rose surrounded by the legend A. DNO FACTUM EST ISTUD ET EST MIRAB IN OCULIS NRIS ("This is the Lord's doing and it is marvellous in our eyes", from Psalm 118).